-With a list-based dialer, like our Personal Dialer, you upload a list of B2B sales prospects into your CRM system.
+With a list-based dialer, like our Personal Dialer, also known as "Flow Dialer", you upload a list of B2B sales prospects into your CRM system.
 Once you’ve started calling, you click on the first number to initiate that call, and then work your way through your list one by one, checking off anyone that you don't want to dial on your list.
 Think of it as the next step up from click-to-call dialing.

-Personal Dialer provides visibility into calling, allowing your B2B sales reps to control the selection of the next call and progress to that call quickly.
-Sales reps using Personal Dialer can increase their calling productivity by 50% to 100% over manual dialing.
+Flow Dialer provides visibility into calling, allowing your B2B sales reps to control the selection of the next call and progress to that call quickly.
+Sales reps using our personal Flow Dialer can increase their calling productivity by 50% to 100% over manual dialing.

 What is Agent-Assisted Dialing?

 With agent-assisted dialing, either robot or human agents make the dials to take the busywork of navigating through gatekeepers, voicemail systems, busy signals, and wrong numbers away from the sales rep. This leaves your sales reps to focus on actually having sales conversations.
 Once the sales rep indicates that they’re ready for the next conversation, the agent or agents start dialing until they reach a live person, at which point the call is transferred to the sales rep. During that call, the agents stop dialing until the call is over and they’re told by your sales rep to start dialing back up.

 The distinction between robot and human agents is an important one.
 Telephone Consumer Protection Act (TCPA) compliance regulations note that each call has to be initiated and followed through on until the end of the call by an actual human.
 The use of robot agents is what is referred to as “Power Dialing,” “Predictive Dialing,” or “Robo Dialing.”
 In order to be compliant, you don’t want any of those.